Why You Should Visit

 What the Conservancy Has Done/Is Doing

 The Conservancy is committed to the preservation of the Illinois River.
-The acquisition of Emiquon enables ecological restoration of an area that is considered the linchpin for recovery of the ecosystem.
+The acquisition of Emiquon enables scientific research and ecological restoration of an area that is considered the linchpin for recovery of the ecosystem.

 Guided by recommendations from the Emiquon Science Advisory Council, which is a group of more than 40 scientists of regional and national acclaim, the Conservancy’s work at Emiquon is on the leading edge of the evolving field of restoration science.
 Scientists with the Conservancy and its partners have created computer models to guide the restoration and management.
 These models are used by Conservancy scientists to evaluate different management scenarios.